Renewal

 Médoc native by adoption since childhood.

-The choice of wine, first in the cellar, then in the vineyard.
+And the choice of wine, in the cellar and then in the vineyard for 22 years.

 Jérôme Le Roux